kirkpsmith/rfb-dev-kit/README.md

 To make this device, follow the link to documentation above.

 This repository has the main FreeCAD files in the `CAD` directory, files for manufacturing in the `exports` subfolder of the `CAD` folder, and documentation in the `docs` folder (using Markdown based on [gitbuilding](https://gitbuilding.io/))

-## TODO
-- [ ] (as needed) add ridges in printed parts to enhance sealing
-- [ ] mark a first release and implement a [changelog](https://keepachangelog.com/en/1.1.0/)
-- [ ] add a contributors section from https://github.com/all-contributors/all-contributors
-- [ ] get this thing a DOI with Zenodo or something

 ## References/Inspiration/Collaborators/Conspirators (in no particular order)
 - [FAIR Battery project](https://github.com/SanliFaez/FAIR-Battery) (collaborators)